 • Influence Interest Rates: Most central banks do not have direct control over the interest rates of commercial banks.
 However, they can significantly influence these rates using established monetary policy tools such as reserve requirements, discount rates, and open markets operations.

-• Expand or Contract the Economy: Most central banks through their monetary policies have been used as a collective macroeconomic tool for managing the economy.
+• Expand or Contract the Economy: Most central banks use monetary policies as a collective macroeconomic tool for managing the economy.
 By influencing interest rates, a particular central bank can either encourage or discourage borrowing-lending activities that in turn, can promote or reduce consumption and investment activities.

 • Control Inflation and Exchange Rate: By influencing interest rates or in other cases, by setting an official interest rate, as well as due to its influence in expanding or contracting the economy, a central bank also manages inflation and the currency exchange rate of a particular country.